Liability insurance defined and explained

 Your landlord includes having insurance as a provision of your lease.
 It’s common for building owners to require a COI from you before you can sign a lease.
 For example they might expect your small business to have a property & liability insurance Certificate of Insurance.

-Liability insurance is easy to understand once you’ve read about it, but if you have questions, our licensed insurance experts are always happy to talk with you about your liability insurance needs.
+Now you have an answer to, “What is liability insurance?”
+It’s easy to understand once you’ve seen a liability insurance definition and read a little about it, but if you have additional questions, our licensed insurance experts are always happy to talk with you about your liability insurance needs.
 Answers to some of the questions business owners frequently ask are provided below for your convenience.

 Am I required to have liability insurance or other types of small business insurance?